illsk1lls/PXEServer/README.md

 3.)
 TFTP server<br>
 4.)
 HTTP file server<br>

-All are required for the full PXE boot process.<br>
+All are required for the full PXE boot process.
+(Except DNS during SecureBoot sessions) <br>

 Run x-Install.ps1 to configure your machine with the default settings, this will DISABLE your firewall<br> (Ensure to take appropriate precautions as needed)<br>